chromium/chromium/components/client_hints/README.md

 The canonical enum for client hint tokens is [network::mojom::WebClientHintsType].
 Any new token should be added to the end of that list.
 Along with that, a string of the token/header name should be added to:

-*   |kClientHintsNameMapping| in [/services/network/public/cpp/client_hints.cc]
+*   `kClientHintsNameMapping` in [/services/network/public/cpp/client_hints.cc]
-*   |kClientHintsHeaderMapping| in [/third_party/blink/common/client_hints/client_hints.cc]
+*   `kClientHintsHeaderMapping` in [/third_party/blink/common/client_hints/client_hints.cc]

 **NOTE:** It’s very important that the order of these arrays remain in sync.

-There should also be a new feature policy created, which should go in [/third_party/blink/renderer/core/feature_policy/feature_policy_features.json5](/third_party/blink/renderer/core/feature_policy/feature_policy_features.json5), and the header should be added to the cors |safe_names| list in [/services/network/public/cpp/cors/cors.cc](/services/network/public/cpp/cors/cors.cc)
+There should also be a new feature policy created, which should go in [/third_party/blink/renderer/core/feature_policy/feature_policy_features.json5](/third_party/blink/renderer/core/feature_policy/feature_policy_features.json5), and the header should be added to the cors `safe_names` list in [/services/network/public/cpp/cors/cors.cc](/services/network/public/cpp/cors/cors.cc)

 TODO(crbug.com/1176808): There should be UseCounters measuring usage, but there are not currently.

 ### Populating the client hint

 Client Hints are populated in [BaseFetchContext::AddClientHintsIfNecessary](/third_party/blink/renderer/core/loader/base_fetch_context.cc).
-If you need frame-based information, this should be added to `[ClientHintsImageInfo](/third_party/blink/renderer/core/loader/base_fetch_context.cc)`, which is populated in [FrameFetchContext::AddClientHintsIfNecessary](/third_party/blink/renderer/core/loader/frame_fetch_context.cc)
+If you need frame-based information, this should be added to [ClientHintsImageInfo](/third_party/blink/renderer/core/loader/base_fetch_context.cc), which is populated in [FrameFetchContext::AddClientHintsIfNecessary](/third_party/blink/renderer/core/loader/frame_fetch_context.cc)

 <!-- links -->
 [/components/client_hints/]: /components/client_hints/